 Renewal applications will not be considered.

-Applications are due on February 28, 2022 using the online system.
-Click Here To Apply.
+Applications are due on February 28, 2023 by 5 p.m. (central time) using the online system.
+Click Here To Apply

 Applications for Faculty Fellows are reviewed by the College Research Committee, based on the below evaluation criteria.
 Recommendations from the College Research Committee are given to the Dean for final approval.